Asymptotically Optimal Knockoff Statistics via the Masked Likelihood Ratio: Intuition and motivation from an HIV drug resistance dataset

-Before proving our core results, we first explain intuitively why standard lasso-based feature statistics are sub-optimal, using the HIV drug resistance dataset from \cite{rhee2006data} as an illustrative example.
-This dataset has been used as a benchmark in several papers about knockoffs, e.g., \cite{fxknock, deepknockoffs2018}, and we will perform a more complete analysis of this dataset in Section \ref{sec::data}.
-For now, we note only that the design matrix $\bX$ consists of genotype data from $n \approx 750$ HIV samples, the response $\by$ measures the resistance of each sample to a drug (in this case Indinavir), and we apply knockoffs to discover which genetic variants affect drug resistance---note our analysis exactly mimics that of \cite{fxknock}.
-As notation, let $(\hat \beta^{(\lambda)}, \tbeta^{(\lambda)}) \in \R^{2p}$ denote the estimated lasso coefficients fit on $[\bX, \tbX]$ and $\by$ with regularization parameter $\lambda$.
+We now ask: do the most common choices of feature statistics used in the literature, LCD and LSM statistics, accomplish Goals 1-2?
+We argue \textit{no}, using the HIV drug resistance dataset from \cite{rhee2006data} as an illustrative example.
+This dataset has been used as a benchmark in several papers about knockoffs, e.g., \cite{fxknock, deepknockoffs2018}, and we perform a complete analysis of this dataset in Section \ref{sec::data}.
+For now, note that the design $\bX$ consists of genotype data from $n \approx 750$ HIV samples, the response $\bigY$ measures the resistance of each sample to a drug (in this case Indinavir), and we apply knockoffs to discover which genetic variants affect drug resistance---note our analysis exactly mimics that of \cite{fxknock}.
+As notation, let $(\hat \beta^{(\lambda)}, \tbeta^{(\lambda)}) \in \R^{2p}$ denote the estimated lasso coefficients fit on $[\bX, \tbX]$ and $\bigY$ with regularization parameter $\lambda$.
 Furthermore, let $\hat \lambda_j$ (resp. $\tilde{\lambda}_j)$ denote the smallest value of $\lambda$ such that $\hat \beta^{(\lambda)}_j \ne 0$ (resp. $\tbeta^{(\lambda)}_j \ne 0$).
 Then the LCD and LSM statistics are defined as: